vdavidcg/vHda/README.md

 ### OBJ

 * **hudInfo** : Displays context info (scene name, frame range, user name... etc) in specified camera that can be flipbooked and rendered
+# TODO : Add font parameter
+# TODO : Add node info : parm to select a node, groups and parm relative references returned in a dict then shown in text format.geometry
+# TODO : find a way for users to choose which parameter they want shown

 ### SOP